Labour's Brexit conundrum | DW | 18.12.2020

 If a deal between London and Brussels is agreed this weekend, it still has to pass the UK parliament.
 This makes Labour's position potentially crucial if sufficient numbers of Tory MPs vote against it.
-While unlikely, PM Boris Johnson will no doubt still be running the numbers.
+While unlikely, Prime Minister Boris Johnson will no doubt still be running the numbers.

-Britain's post-Brexit transition period ends on December 31 and negotiations between the UK and EU could go either way — a deal, a free trade agreement or a no-deal.
+Britain's post-Brexit transition period ends on December 31, and negotiations between the UK and EU could go either way — a deal, a free trade agreement or a no-deal Brexit.
 The deal now being negotiated reportedly gives the UK limited access to the European Single Market.
 But if Johnson agrees to anything that leaves the UK subject to EU oversight, Tory backbenchers will revolt.

 A year ago this week, Labour, the main opposition party, lost the UK general election, a de facto second referendum after the original Brexit vote in June 2016.
 Crucially, it also lost many seats in what observers called its "Red Wall" in northern England, a traditionally Labour-voting band of constituencies stretching across much of what was once a key industrial heartland of Britain.

 For successive Labour leaders, Brexit had been a second-order issue — the first being to get the party elected in Westminster.
-But Brexit has become a first-order issue precisely because it made achieving that harder.
+But Brexit has become a first-order issue precisely because it made achieving election goals harder.

-The Labour Party's post-referendum strategy of "constructive ambiguity" — not coming down on the Remain or Leave side — thus first hit the buffers in December 2019, with the party's worst election result since 1935.
-Its left-wing leader Jeremy Corbyn quit soon after.
+The Labour Party's post-referendum strategy of "constructive ambiguity" — not coming down on the Remain or Leave side of the Brexit issue — thus first hit the guardrails in December 2019, with the party's worst election result since 1935.
+Its left-wing leader Jeremy Corbyn quit soon thereafter.

 "Corbyn played a blinder for the first three years after the Brexit vote by making sure that the blame game stayed with the Tories," Brown University economist Mark Blyth told DW.
 "During that time there was no one for capital — Big or Small — to talk to on the left, no trade-offs and arbitrage for the center-left, so it backed the Tories."
 But this meant that when Labour lost and Corbyn left, there was no opposition to the real center of power, which after December 2019 lay within the Tory party, by then dominated by the more extreme Brexiteers, he says.